Nvlt/endless_encounters_server/README.md

 [Tiffany Summerford](https://github.com/breakfastatiffs "Tiffany Summerford")

 ## About Endless Encounters:
-Endless Encounters is a text-based RPG ("Role Playing Game") developed by EE.
+Endless Encounters is a text-based RPG ("Role-Playing Game") developed by EE.
 Once you're in, you can explore a whole new world in search of ravenous enemies to duel swords with or visit the tavern to discuss rumors.
 Endless Encounters includes randomly generated events and actions/abilities to respond with.

 ** API's base URL: 'postgresql://dunder_mifflin@localhost/endless-encounters' **